acdcjunior/acdcjunior.github.io/_posts/2014-12-03-jboss-cli-recipes-commands-for-wildfly-jboss-as-maven-plugins.md

 ###If you're lost: `/:read-children-types`

-Pretty much the most useful command: `/:read-children-types`.
-It shows al kind of nodes you can work with, and from there on, dive!
+Pretty much one of the most useful commands: `/:read-children-types`.
+It shows all kind of nodes you can work with, and from there on, dive!
 Here's how it could go:

 	[standalone@localhost:9990 /] /:read-children-types
 	{